Federal Energy Regulatory Commission.

 54. The Commission proposes to approve the VRFs and VSLs in PRC-006-1 and EOP-003-2.
 However, the Commission seeks comments from the ERO and other interested persons regarding one proposed VSL and one proposed VRF for PRC-006-1.

-55. The “Lower VSL” assignment for Requirement R8 in PRC-006-1 applies when a UFLS entity fails to provide data to its planning coordinator for 5 to 10 calendar days following the schedule specified by the planning coordinator.
+55. The “Lower VSL” assignment for Requirement R8 in PRC-006-1 applies Start Printed Page 66227when a UFLS entity fails to provide data to its planning coordinator for 5 to 10 calendar days following the schedule specified by the planning coordinator.
 Requirement R8 of PRC-006-1 does not include a 5-day grace period for providing data to planning coordinators.
 Accordingly, the subject VSL assignment may be inconsistent with the Commission's VSL Guideline 3.
 The guideline states that a VSL “should not appear to redefine or undermine the requirement.”
 The five-day grace period implicit in the proposed VSL appears to be inconsistent with this guideline.
 In addition, the proposed VSL creates a compliance issue.
 Specifically, it is unclear where a UFLS entity falls in the VRF and VSL matrices if it fails to provide data to its planning coordinator within 1 to 5 days of its scheduled date.

 56. The VRF for Requirement R5, which requires planning coordinators to coordinate their UFLS program design with other planning coordinators whose area is in part of the same identified island, is proposed as “Medium.”
 NERC states that Requirement R5 is “not related to similar reliability goals in other standards.”
 However, coordination of load shedding plans is required in a similar manner in Requirement R3 of currently effective Reliability Standard EOP-003-1, which includes a VRF of “High.”
 The lack of coordination of UFLS programs among planning coordinators within the same identified island could lead to ineffective UFLS operations and further cascading outages within the island when UFLS is activated.